AntonGordievskiy/gordImpressiveGallery/README.md

 <section id="gallery"></section>
 ```

-*You can use any class name, the main thing is to transfer the component to the container, in which it will place the necessary DOM and perform the necessary actions.*
+*You can use any class or id, but remember that if you have several galleries, you need to create them one at a time.*

 **Fire plugin using jQuery selector**